U-Turn (2023 film)

 U-Turn is a 2023 Indian Hindi-language supernatural thriller film directed by Arif Khan, written by Parvez Sheikh and Radhika Anand starring Alaya F, Priyanshu Painyuli, Aashim Gulati, Manu Rishi, and Rajesh Sharma in key roles.
 It is produced by Ekta Kapoor and Shobha Kapoor.
-It is an official remake of the 2016 Kannada film U Turn.
+It is an official remake of the 2016 Kannada film of the same name.
 This 2023 film is the seventh Indian-language remake of the Kannada original.

 The film was released on 28 April 2023 on ZEE5.

 Plot

 The film revolves around motorists who move concrete blocks from the divider to take a U-turn, which causes several accidents.
 It charts the story of a news intern named Radhika, who ends up being a primary suspect in a series of murders while working on a news story.

 Soundtrack

 The music for the film is composed by Jeet Gannguli, Arko Pravo Mukherjee, and Sundeep Gosswami.
 Lyrics are written by Kumaar, Rashmi Virag, Sundeep Gosswami and Kanchhan Srivas.